U.S. History Lesson Plans and Resources

 Turn of the Century Lesson Plans

-An interdisciplinary lesson plan for grades 10-12 which looks at what life was like at the turn of the century.
+An interdisciplinary lesson plan for grades 10-12 from the Library of Congress which looks at what life was like at the turn of the century.

 Thomas Edison's Inventions in the 1900s and Today: From New to You